Velocidex/velociraptor-docs/content/docs/gui/artifacts/_index.md

 The Wizard contains a number of steps but you can skip them if they are not needed.

-In the first step, we search for an artifact to collect the type of information we are after.
-In this case we start searching for task and see our `Windows.System.TaskScheduler` artifact.
+In the first step, search for an artifact to collect the type of information you are after.
+In this case we will search for `task` to see our `Windows.System.TaskScheduler` artifact.

-The next step allows us to tweak any of the artifact parameters.
+The next step allows us to modify artifact parameters.

 ![Artifact Parameters](image74.png)

-Artifacts can take parameters and each parameter has a default value.
+Each Artifact parameter has a default value.

-In this case we will choose to also upload the raw XML files.
-We just click `Launch` to start the collection.
+For the purposes of our example, we will upload some raw XML files.
+Click `Launch` to start the collection.
 After a short time, the collection will complete.

 ![Collection Complete](image75.png)